poncheeto/tic_tac_toe/README.md

 TIC-TAC-TOE

-Create a tic-tac-toe game using Ruby and newfound knowlege of OOP.
+Create a tic-tac-toe game using Ruby and newfound knowledge of OOP.